-As Dean of Students, Monique Pillow Gnanaratnam oversees the Departments Community Service, Student Activities, Student Rights and Community standards, and co-chairs the Care Team.
+As Dean of Students, Monique Pillow Gnanaratnam oversees the Dean of Students Office, Department of Student Rights and Community Standards, Department of Student Engagement, and the Care Team.

-She holds a bachelor's degree from Wilmington College and a master's degree from the Bowling Green State University, both in Ohio.
-She previously worked at Northeastern University in Boston; Bellarmine University in Louisville, Kentucky; and the University of Dayton, in Ohio.
+She holds a bachelor's degree from Wilmington College and a master's degree from Bowling Green State University, both in Ohio.
+She previously worked at Northeastern University in Boston; Bellarmine University in Louisville, Kentucky; and the University of Dayton in Ohio.

-Wendy completed a Bachelors degree in Psychology from Arcadia University in Pennsylvania, a Masters degree in Applied Child Development and Clinical/Developmental Psychology from Tufts University, and a post-graduate seminar in Mood Disorders from Harvard University.
+Wendy completed a bachelor's degree in psychology from Arcadia University in Pennsylvania, a master'ss degree in applied child development and clinical/developmental psychology from Tufts University, and a post-graduate seminar in mood disorders from Harvard University.

 Wendy grew up in Philadelphia and moved to Boston in 1998.
 She enjoys singing, attending concerts, yoga, photography and traveling.